Em-Weston/Find-My-Hat-Game/README.md

 Project Status: *In Progress*

 As I work through my project, I will add my to-do's below:
-* I need to fully test all fail and results.
-If the user steps off the board in any direction, I need to add the functionality for all circumstances to result in a lose/ win when appropriate.
+* I can add some validation, so the hat can't generate on the path character.
-* Also I can add some validation, so the hat can't generate on the path character.
+* When the player moves downwards and off of the board, endgame is declared, but a type error is also thrown.
+This needs fixing.

 fieldCharacter = ░
 hat = ^